lime-rt/lime/doc/usermanual.rst

       velocity[2] = f(x,y,z);
     }

-In LIME 1.7 the previous 'spline' estimation (which was actually a polynomial interpolation) of velocities along the links betwene grid points has been replaced by a simpler system in which the velocity is sampled at (currently 3) equally-spaced intervals along each link, as well as at the grid cells.
+In LIME 1.7 the previous 'spline' estimation (which was actually a polynomial interpolation) of velocities along the links between grid points has been replaced by a simpler system in which the velocity is sampled at (currently 3) equally-spaced intervals along each link, as well as at the grid cells.
 These link values are stored and used to estimate the average line amplitude per link via an error-function lookup.
 Ideally we would not need to call the velocity function again, but would be able to restrict calls of it (as is the case with all the other functions) purely to the gridding section.
 However it is found that linear interpolation of velocity within Delaunay cells at the raytracing is insufficient to produce accurate images; thus velocity is still called during the raytracing.
 In the near future we will try a 2nd-order in-cell interpolation, and if that proves adequate, we will have succeeded in relegating velocity calls to the gridding section alone.

 Magnetic field